Railway system in Tuscany

 NTV - Nuovo Trasporto Viaggiatori

-A new high speed train operator starts its service from the 28th of April 2012, it's named NTV (Nuovo Trasporto Viaggiatori) and its trains are called Italo.
-Regarding Tuscany, it will be connected to other Italian cities by those two routes:
+NTV (Nuovo Trasporto Viaggiatori) is a high speed train operator that started its service on the 28th of April 2012.
+Its trains are called Italo.
+Regarding Tuscany, it is connected to other Italian cities by these two routes:

 • Turin, Milan, Bologna, Florence, Rome, Naples, Salerno;